 Student Wellness Council

-- We strongly believe that any exploration of this topic must take into consideration and be sensitive to, the cultural diversity - and differing cultural norms and values - in our community.
+- Exploration of this topic must take into consideration and be sensitive to the cultural diversity, and differing cultural norms and values, in our community.

 - We believe, and research supports the idea that strong nutritional, social, and emotional health benefits academic performance.
 Efforts to strengthen these areas are an aide to, not a distraction from, academic success.